 Donor Relations and Database Manager

-Before joining CHS in January, 2015, Anne Marie provided project support for multiple government contracts.
+Before joining CHS in January 2015, Anne Marie provided project support for multiple government contracts.
 Anne Marie is extremely excited to take on the role of Donor Relations and Database Manager, and she understands the compassion, professionalism and the confidentiality required for the adoption process, as she was also adopted from Children’s Home Society.
 From personal experience, she believes in our mission of finding permanent adoptive homes for children of all ages.
 Anne Marie lives in Williamsburg and is married with four grown children.

 At Our Fredericksburg Office: